CubeBeveled/bloater-renewed/README.md

 # Bloater renewed
-The [bloater package](https://www.npmjs.com/package/bloater) but with a github repository, updated and with more packages
+The [bloater package](https://www.npmjs.com/package/bloater) but with a github repository, updated and with more packages *NOTE:* This package has less dependencies than the original because most of them are subdependencies

 # Features
 * It installs ([pnpm](https://pnpm.io/) is recommended)